 Test waivers can also be beneficial for the following:

 A GRE or GMAT waiver can be useful if your test score is below your target school’s average.
-Given the importance of test scores to school rankings, all other things being equal, admissions committees would rather admit an applicant without a test score than an applicant with a below-average test score.
+Given the importance of test scores to school rankings, all other things being equal, admissions committees would rather admit an applicant without a test score than one with a below-average test score.

 It’s important to note the difference between MBA programs that offer test waivers (test-optional programs, which we’ve discussed so far) and programs with no GMAT or GRE exam requirements at all (test-free programs).